 Every mother-to-be needs prenatal care.
 Prenatal care is the regular healthcare you will receive during pregnancy from your doctor, midwife, or other healthcare professional.
 Prenatal care should begin as early as possible, ideally even before you become pregnant.
 You may hear this called a preconception visit.
 At this visit, your doctor will talk about any chronic medical problems and medications.
 Additional testing may be recommended.
 Your doctor will discuss your weight gain and exercise.

-You will also learn about nutrition, which may including taking prenatal vitamins and
+You will also learn about nutrition, which will likely including taking prenatal vitamins and

 The goal of prenatal care is to monitor the progress of your pregnancy and check for any problems that may occur.
 Women who get prenatal care have healthier babies and are less likely to have pregnancy-related problems.